MarcoMuellner/domaindrivenjs/packages/core/src/valueObjects/value-objects-guide.md

-# Working with Value Objects in domainify
+# Working with Value Objects in domaindrivenjs

 Value objects are a fundamental building block in Domain-Driven Design (DDD).
-This guide explains how to create and use value objects effectively in your domain model with domainify.
+This guide explains how to create and use value objects effectively in your domain model with domaindrivenjs.

 ## What are Value Objects?